Solid food made from sugar – also called fondant, that may be fed to bees.

 Chandler, Phil – The Barefoot Beekeeper

 Author and advocate of ‘Natural Beekeeping’.
-Read this Q&A with Phil.
+Read a Q&A with Phil.

 Colony Collapse Disorder